jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 to surrounding states Montana, Minnesota and South Dakota.
 However, [41%](https://www.eia.gov/state/print.php?sid=ND) of its homes use electric heat in the winter, compared to [27%](https://www.eia.gov/state/print.php?sid=MT), [19%](https://www.eia.gov/state/print.php?sid=MN) and
 [33%](https://www.eia.gov/state/print.php?sid=SD) for the other three.
-The same is true of West Virginia and Virginia, which also have a higher-than avearge fraction of homes with electric heating ([45%](https://www.eia.gov/state/print.php?sid=WV) and [57%](https://www.eia.gov/state/print.php?sid=VA))
+The same is true of West Virginia and Virginia, which also have a higher-than avearge fraction of homes with electric heating ([45%](https://www.eia.gov/state/print.php?sid=WV) and [57%](https://www.eia.gov/state/print.php?sid=VA)), while Michigan and New York, despite cold winters, have low shares of electric heating [12%](https://www.eia.gov/state/print.php?sid=MI) and [15%](https://www.eia.gov/state/print.php?sid=NY)
-Thus it is the combination of both climate and residential infrastructure that seem to be the primary drivers of how much electricity consumption can peak in the winter.
+Thus it is the combination of both climate and residential infrastructure that drive how much electricity consumption peaks in the winter.

 Even beyond primary sources of heating, [Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting) and
 [Meredith Angwin](https://meredithangwin.com/books/) detail how much of an impact even **supplemental heating** via space heaters have in extremely cold conditions.

-The full data set is here.[LINK]